tonthanhhung/git-gym/README.md

 // Try to do the same but chage branch

-// I am another user try to push somthing before the 1st person
+// I am another user try to push somthing before the 1st person I changed and try to commit without pull first